2022-Fall-Cohort/React_API_MVC/README.md

 - Update (PUT) existing data records
 - Delete (DELETE) existing data records

-The layout of the application will utilize components to perform the following functionality:
+The layout of the application utilizes components to perform the following functionality:

 - Model structure and storage (to hold the design of our data and that which exists in the API)

 - View components to display the data on to the browser screen

-- Controller component to organize and provide the routing to all functionality
+- Controller component to organize and provide the direction to all functionality

  That which follows below, is the standard documentation for a React application